B.S. in Electrical and Computer Engineering Technology

 According the ABET accreditation agency, Program Educational Objectives are broad statements that describe what graduates are expected to attain within a few years after graduation.
 Program Educational Objectives were established through the input from employers of our students, alumni, and industrial constituencies of the program.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
-The Student Outcomes are assessed using a combination of the following instruments:
+The Student Outcomes are assessed using direct assessment of student work.

 More detailed information is available upon request.